 Taught at an early age that there is no substitute for hard work and the will to win, Michael applied those principles throughout his education and now applies them to the daily practice of law.
 Such work ethic allowed him to excel in athletics and academics, obtaining state and college champion hurdle titles while also graduating Magna Cum Laude from Saint John’s University in Collegeville, Minnesota.
 Michael subsequently attended the University of South Dakota Law School, obtaining dean’s list and high-grade honors.
 While at USD he was published in the South Dakota Law Review and became the Managing Editor

-In the last nineteen years, Michael has been the lead counsel on many types of divorce and other civil litigation cases.
-Although believing all of his client’s cases are important and deserving of equal attention, some examples of Michael’s reported cases, settlements, or recent issues are provided for below.
+In the last twenty-two years of practice, Michael has been the lead counsel on many types of divorce and other civil litigation cases.
+Although believing all of his client’s cases are important and deserving of equal attention, some examples of Michael’s reported cases, settlements, or recent issues are referenced below.

-Michael has had the opportunity and continues to represent countless professionals, ranchers, farmers, business owners, and other persons in complex divorce litigation.
-Divorce litigation has involved substantial assets, valuation issues, and issues pertaining to alimony, child support, and division of marital property.
-Some recently litigated issues due to divorce that Michael is or has handled are listed.
+Michael has had the opportunity and continues to represent countless professionals, ranchers, farmers, business owners, and other persons in complex and oftentimes difficult divorce litigation.
+This divorce litigation has involved substantial assets, valuation issues, issues pertaining to alimony, child support,

 separate or inherited property, division of marital property, and premarital agreements.
 The hardearned experience obtained over two plus decades of litigation serves his existing clients well as Michael has now seen most, albeit not all, issues that may arise in such litigation.